 Sign up for airline credit cards!
 Frequent flyer miles can keep you flying on the cheap.
 There are tons of ways to earn frequent flyer miles, but airline credit cards are the solid base.
 Every major airline and most minor airlines offer credit cards with different perks.
 You can get things like bonus miles, free checked bags, free food and drinks on the flight, but one get one free flights, priority boarding, and upgraded status.

 The downside to airline credit cards are that they usually have annual fees and high interest rates.
 The best way around high interest rates is to pay off the card each month.
-The best way to think about annual fees is that the small fee pays for itself in airline bonuses ten times over.
+The best way to think about annual fees is that the small fee pays for itself in airline bonuses ten times over, so sometimes it’s worth it.
+Matthew Kepnes of Nomadic Matt explains why it’s a good idea to consider a card with annual fees.
 You can compare all airline credit cards at allcards.com.

 General Travel Credit Cards